-- .1 Support the development of mixed use commercial buildings within areas designated Residential-Commercial on Schedule A. - .2 Allow the following Commercial uses that are considered compatible with residential neighbourhoods: - c.
-Uses that do not create significant noise or light impacts. - d.
-Businesses that are pedestrian-oriented and do create significant additional demand for parking. - e.
-Businesses and organizations that operate during daytime working hours. - f.
-Artisan studios, galleries, coffee houses, small scale retail and professional offices - .3 Encourage buildings in Residential-Commercial Mixed Use areas to be designed in a manner that considers the privacy of neighbouring lots and is protected from site illumination and noise. - .4 Allow home based businesses. - .5 Allow for a variety of tourism accommodation uses such as bed and breakfasts, short term rentals, or building conversions to small scale boutique hotels, provided that such developments are able to accommodate parking off street parking on site.
+- .1 Support the development of mixed-use commercial buildings within areas designated Residential-Commercial on Schedule A. - .2 Allow the following Commercial uses that are considered compatible with residential neighbourhoods: - a.
+Uses that do not create significant noise or light impacts. - b.
+Businesses that are pedestrian-oriented and do not create significant additional demand for parking. - c.
+Businesses and organizations that operate during daytime working hours. - d.
+Allow artisan studios, galleries, coffee houses, small scale retail and professional offices. - .3 Encourage buildings in Residential-Commercial (Mixed Use) areas to be designed in a manner that considers the privacy of neighbouring lots and is protected from site illumination and noise. - .4 Allow home based businesses.

+.5 Allow for a variety of tourism accommodation uses such as bed and breakfasts, short term rentals, or building conversions to small scale boutique hotels, provided that such developments are able to accommodate parking off street parking on site.

-4.6 COMMUNITY FACILITY (INSTITUTIONAL)
+4.6 INSTITUTIONAL

-Community Facilities land uses are those that provide essential services to the community such as schools, community buildings, or more practical uses such as public works yards.
+Institutional land uses are those that provide essential services to the community such as schools, community buildings, or more practical uses such as public works yards.
 While many civic uses can be comfortably located within commercial spaces, the intention of this land use designation is to provide space for those with more complex or unique land requirements.